miss-dinelka/miss-dinelka/README.md

 <h1 align="center">Hi 👋, I'm Isuri Dinelka Keshani</h1>
 <h3 align="center">I'm an undergraduate student in Computing and Information Systems.
 I'm passionate about programming,cybersecurity and exploring new areas in technology.
-I enjoy learning about emerging fields in IT. 🚀 Always curious to improve my skills and contribute to meaningful projects.</h3>
+I enjoy learning about emerging fields in IT & curious to improve my skills and contribute to meaningful projects.</h3>

 - 🔭 I’m currently working on [smart home energy management system.](https://github.com/miss-dinelka/Smart-Home-Energy-Management-System)